weter123/bgg_scrapper/README.md

 # BGG Scrapper

 BGG Scrapper is a Python-based package designed to scrape data from the BoardGameGeek (BGG) website using the BGG XML API2 and web scraping technologies.
-The extracted data is processed, stored in a SQLite database, and Ecel files.
+The extracted data is processed, stored in a SQLite database, and Excel files.

 ![BGG Scrapper](https://github.com/weter123/bgg_scrapper/assets/17746651/83cde9f3-38ec-48ab-a8e5-fefd7952a9c4)